 Native American Heritage Month

-Each November, Native American Heritage Month is celebrated nationally, on our campus, and at the WGRC.
+Each November, Native American Heritage Month is recognized nationally, on our campus, and at the WGRC.

 In 2020, the WGRC launched our first Native American Heritage Month Scavenger Hunt and co-hosted a cooking demonstration with Chef GrayHawk Perkins.
 Additionally, we developed a scavenger hunt with educational “missions” that students could participate over the course of the month at their leisure.